 Alexander spent four months at Persepolis, yet it is difficult to track down what he did during that time.
 After the battle of Gaugamela, there had been no strain on his army as Babylon and then Susa surrendered without problems.
 The same reception was given at Persepolis and Pasargadae where the intact treasuries were handed over to Alexander.
 Of course, King Darius III was still on the run, sheltering at Ecbatana for the time being, meaning that Alexander must have kept one eye on the evasive king and one on his business here at Persepolis.

 He had restrained his army from looting when entering Babylon and Susa, but once they arrived in Persepolis he let them loose to rampage the city, all but the palace.
 Arrian as usual is very sober about this but Diodorus and Curtius tell the story in every tiny detail – an awful business.
 According to them, Alexander would have described Persepolis to his troops as the most hateful city in Asia, the richest under the sun where even the private houses were furnished with great wealth.
-It is not surprising that the Macedonians were unstoppable in their greed, storming through the houses, plundering the premises, and slaughtering the men.
+It is not surprising that the Macedonians were unstoppable in their insatiable greed, storming through the houses, plundering the premises, and slaughtering the men.
 The Persian wealth had rubbed off onto the common people and it is said they possessed much silver and gold, rich furniture and garments tainted with sea purple and embroidered with gold.
 Diodorus speaks of an “orgy of plunder”.
 After rampaging the city for a whole day, the Macedonians still wanted more and fought each other over the looted trophies, even killing their fellow soldiers who carried away bigger prizes.
 He reports that some went as far as splitting the finds in two so each would get his share, or cutting off hands of those who were grasping the same treasure piece they were coveting.
 They dragged off the women simply for their luxury dresses.
-Alexander’s proud army definitely was drunk with greed.
+Alexander’s proud army definitely was drunk with craving.
 Many Persians, rather than falling into Macedonian hands, threw themselves from the walls together with their wives and children.
 Others set their houses afire, preferring to be burnt alive with their families.
-The rampage became so outrageous that Alexander in person had to order his men to spare the people and the ornaments of the women.
+The rampage became so outrageous that Alexander had to intervene in person ordering his men to spare the people and the ornaments of the women.
 No wonder that the Iranians today look at Alexander as a barbarian beast.

 To distract his men or to keep them occupied in a more “civilized” way, Alexander set out for the interior of Persia proper with a light-armed force in order to reduce all the villagers to his power, devastating their fields.
 About 30 days later he returned to Persepolis where he performed costly sacrifices to the gods and held games in honor of his victories.
 He entertained his friends lavishly, feasting and drinking.

-And then, there is the fire that destroyed the rich palaces of Persepolis.
+And then, there is the fire that destroyed the rich palace of Persepolis.
 What happened?
 Was the fire an accident or was it ignited on purpose?
 If so, why was Persepolis burnt or set afire?
 Many theories have been developed over the centuries but until now none of them has been conclusive.

 Ancient sources are not too clear either.
 Arrian (who uses Ptolemy as his main source) mentions the fire as a matter of course, a mere statement of the fact, while Plutarch, Curtius and Diodorus (who used Cleitarchus as their source) tell the story of a drinking bout or a binge led by Thais that ran out of control – or didn’t it?
 Thais was an Athenian courtesan, mistress of Ptolemy, the later Pharaoh of Egypt.
 As such, any involvement by Thais might have its repercussions on Ptolemy’s rule and integrity when he wrote Alexander’s biography.
 This could explain why she was left out of Ptolemy’s account used by Arrian.
 The three other ancient writers sound, however, unanimous about Thais’ role in this devastating fire.